The Damascus Lumber Company

 Start Point: Laureldale, VA (Track leased from Laureldale, VA to Bethel, TN from the T. W. Thayer Company) (Tracks in mill area were obviously owned by the company)

-End Point: Pond Mountain, NC (Bethel, TN to Pond Mountain, NC was owned by the Damascus Lumber Company)
+End Point: Hemlock, NC (Bethel, TN to Hemlock, NC was owned by the Damascus Lumber Company)

 Other Lines: